zaixizhang/PocketGen/README.md

 ```
 python generate_new.py
 ```
+We provide one example of the generated pocket for pdbid-2p16 and visualize the interactions with [plip](https://github.com/pharmai/plip)

 ## Acknowledgement
 This project draws in part from [TargetDiff](https://github.com/guanjq/targetdiff) and [ByProt](https://github.com/BytedProtein/ByProt), supported by MIT License and Apache-2.0 License.
 Thanks for their great work and code!